Greenview

 MAP OF GARDEN: Greenview Map

-SITE COORDINATOR: Allison Krueger (krueger.ali@gmail.com)
+SITE COORDINATOR: Lucy Hully (lucyhully@gmail.com)

 INDIVIDUAL PLOT MAINTENANCE: All gardeners are responsible for keeping weeds down in their plots and along the adjacent pathways.
 Various mulches may be used in a garden to inhibit weed growth, conserve water, and promote a hospitable micro-climate for plants and worms.
 Any non-organic mulch (black plastic, etc.) should be covered with some type of organic mulch.